Body composition: Quantitative magnetic resonance

-Circumferences and other measurements
+Circumferences and other simple measurements

 Assessment of somatic (skeletal) protein is typically determined by simple measurements and calculations, including mid-arm circumference (MAC), mid-arm muscle circumference (MAMC), and creatinine height ratio (CHI).
 Creatinine height ratio is calculated as 24-hour urine creatinine multiplied by 100 over the expected 24-hour urine creatinine for height.
 This calculation results in a percentage that can indicate protein depletion.